What Is Pain? Causes, Types & Pain Relief Guide

 When Should You Seek Urgent Medical Help for Pain?

 Some pain patterns need urgent medical review rather than routine physiotherapy.
 Seek prompt medical care if pain follows major trauma, if it is linked with fever or unexplained weight loss, or if you notice new weakness, loss of bladder or bowel control, chest pain, or significant shortness of breath.
-Healthdirect also provides a helpful overview of chronic pain and when further care may be needed.
+Healthdirect also provides a useful overview of chronic pain and when further care may be needed.

 Seek urgent medical attention if you notice:

-- new bladder or bowel control changes
+• new bladder or bowel control changes

-- progressive limb weakness or marked numbness
+• progressive limb weakness or marked numbness

-- chest pain, severe breathlessness, or collapse
+• chest pain, severe breathlessness, fainting, or collapse

-- fever, unexplained weight loss, or pain after major trauma
+• fever, unexplained weight loss, or pain after major trauma

-- Pain Conditions – Explore common pain types, causes, and symptom patterns.
+1. Pain Conditions – Explore common pain types, causes, and symptom patterns.

 Common Questions About Pain